-Here we will show you how to encrypt or password protects a flash drive using both a native encryption tool and also using third-party software.
+Here we will show you how to encrypt or password protect a USB flash drive using both a native encryption tool and also using third-party software.

 Step 1: Plugin a USB drive (a blank one).
 Ensure that the drive is empty by deleting everything or transferring anything that you might need to another place.

-Step 2: Locate your USB on the file explorer
+Step 2: Locate your USB drive on the file explorer

 Step 3: Now, you need to right-click by tapping on the USB drive and choose the Turn on Bitlocker option.
 This process will begin the installation process of BitLocker, and the process will happen automatically.

 Step 4: BitLocker will give you the option to decide how you will want the drive to be unlocked.
 So, the two options are- smart card and using a password.
 The “Smart card” option will be provided to those drives that have this option.
 Here, we will use the password option.